HAVE YOU LOST A LOVED ONE?

 Contact Our Wrongful Death Attorneys in Harrisburg Today

-Since 1922, Handler, Henning & Rosenberg LLC has helped clients win tens of millions of dollars.
-For many of them, their results meant they could keep their homes, put food on the table, and recover from their grief without financial stress.
-Our firm has been fighting for Harrisburg families for generations.
+Since 1922, Handler, Henning & Rosenberg LLC has recovered tens of millions of dollars for our clients.
+For many families, these outcomes help them keep their homes, provide for loved ones, and rebuild without added financial strain.
+Our firm has stood side by side with Harrisburg families for generations.
 We're as much a part of this city as City Hall or the State Capitol—we can be part of your story too.

 If no one has answered for your loved one's death, schedule a free consultation with our wrongful death attorneys in Harrisburg.
 Call (717) 775-7514.
 We're here to help.